Free Garmin Map Management Programs

 BaseCamp manages Garmin's BirdsEye satellite images for those newer GPS models that support it.

 You can import geo-tagged photos you take with your smart phone, and display them on a map at the location where you took them.
 You can also use Google-Earth to geographically align scanned paper map images and display them as map overlays.
 These can then be downloaded to your GPS.

 It also has a 3d map display mode that will show map features wrapped on a 3d terrain model.
 This 3d display requires a map that includes digital elevation model (DEM) data, such as Garmin's TOPO US 2008 or 24K TOPOs.

 What is Garmin MapSource?

-One of the most important features is that it can be used to select multiple maps, combine them into a single file, and then download them to your GPS internal storage or SD card.
-It's also used to edit, upload and download user track logs, waypoints and routes.
-Using it's routing tool, you can create your own custom routes that follow precisely along the trails.
-The custom route provide a list of turn by turn directions along snowmobile or ATV trails, and list precise distances for each leg of the route.
-This is one major advantage of using our routing trail maps.
+MapSource can be used to select multiple maps, combine them into a single file, and then download them to your GPS internal storage or micro-sd card.
+Like BaseCamp, it can be used to edit, upload and download user track logs, waypoints and routes.
+Like BaseCamp it has a routing tool you can use to create your own custom routes.

 IMPORTANT NOTE: Make sure to re-boot you computer after installing MapSource.
 It will be unable to make a connection between you Computer and your GPS until you do.